Orleans County Data and Trends

 Unemployment in Orleans has consistently been higher than the nation, state and region:

-- Orleans’ decrease of 2 points in the rate from 2010 to 2014 – a period of economic recovery after the Great Recession – was smaller than the state, region, and every county in the region besides Yates.
-The rise of almost 3 points from 2000 was larger than the increase for the state, nation, region and every regional county.
+- Orleans’ decrease of 3 points in the rate from 2010 to 2015 – a period of economic recovery after the Great Recession – was smaller than the nation and state, and higher than most counties in the region.
+The rise of almost 2 points from 2000 was larger than the increase for the state, nation, region and every regional county.

-Total job growth since 2001 was above that of the region:
+Total job growth since 2001 has been generally above that of the region:

-- The number of jobs in Financial Activities, Natural Resources and Mining, and Professional and Business Services more than doubled from 2001 to 2014.
+- The number of jobs in Financial Activities and Professional and Business Services more than doubled from 2001 to 2015.
 The increases outpaced the nation, state, and region.
 It is important to note that the small number of overall jobs for each sector means that a doubling of the sector’s employment may represent a modest increase in total jobs.

-- The manufacturing sector in Orleans grew by 27% from 2001 to 2014 – an extraordinary achievement, given large losses in the nation (23%), state (33%) and region (34%).
-Orleans was the only county to experience more than a 5% increase in manufacturing jobs over that period.
+- The manufacturing sector in Orleans grew by 32% from 2001 to 2015 – an extraordinary achievement, given large losses in the nation (23%), state (33%) and region (34%).
+Orleans was the only county besides Yates to experience an increase in manufacturing jobs over that period.

 Growth in average salary in Orleans has been relatively strong: